Home - Italian - Stovetop Chicken Cacciatore — Fork-Tender in One Hour

 This post may contain affiliate links.
 Please read my disclosure policy.

-Fork-tender slow-cooked chicken thighs in a tasty sauce with mushrooms, bell peppers and tomato.
+Bone-in chicken thighs braised until they fall apart, in a thick tomato sauce with mushrooms, bell peppers and a hit of balsamic.

 Growing up, I watched my Italian grandmother cook her version of this rustic dish, usually with rabbit and foraged wild mushrooms (that I was not adventurous enough to eat!).
-She simmered it for hours and hours, until the sauce was deep, dark red and the meat was beyond fork tender.
+She simmered it for hours and hours, until the sauce was deep, dark red and the meat came away from the bone with the touch of a fork.
+If you love this kind of one-pan Italian braise, my chicken Marsala uses the same technique.

 Cooked chicken thighs and tomato sauce in a braising pan, with mushrooms, rosemary sprigs and serving fork.